ernilambar/handbook/commands/db/query.md

 Executes a SQL query against the database.

+This command runs on the `after_wp_config_load` hook, after wp-config.php has been loaded into scope.

 Executes an arbitrary SQL query using `DB_HOST`, `DB_NAME`, `DB_USER`
  and `DB_PASSWORD` database credentials specified in wp-config.php.